AntonZhuchkovXOR/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
-name: General Template
+name: User story template
-about: Describe this issue template's purpose here.
+about: This is general user story template
 title: ''
 labels: ''
 assignees: ''